Archer & Pancoast Manufacturing Company: History

-This business was originally established as Archer, Pancoast & Company, in 1859, the co-partnership consisting of Ellis S. Archer, William C. Ellison and George Pancoast.
-From a modest beginning, the operations of business steadily grew, and in a few years it had won a national reputation for the artistic excellence of its products.
+This business was originally established as Archer, Pancoast & Company, in 1859, the co-partnership consisting of Ellis S. Archer, William C. Ellison, and George Pancoast.
+From a modest beginning, the operations of the business steadily grew, and in a few years, it had won a national reputation for the artistic excellence of its products.
 In 1868, the business had increased to such extensive proportions that a stock company was organized and incorporated under the laws of New York State, with a capital of US$300,000.
 The mammoth factory and warehouse were located at No. 67 Greene Street, extending through to Nos.
-68, 70, 72 and 74 Wooster Street.
-The factory was arranged and equipped with the modern machinery and appliances, the majority of which were specially designed and built for these works.
+68, 70, 72, and 74 Wooster Street.
+The factory was arranged and equipped with modern machinery and appliances, the majority of which were specially designed and built for these works.
 A force of 350 skilled mechanics was employed at one time.
-Each department was under the management of a manager, and the whole was regulated by a system which both facilitated business and assured the prompt execution of orders.
+Each department was under the management of a manager, and the whole was regulated by a system that both facilitated business and assured the prompt execution of orders.